 Give details of any conferences you have attended, and those at which you have presented delivered poster presentations.

-CONFERENCE AND
+( CONFERENCE AND EACHING) Conference Basra University with Ziqar University

-1. The plot in the Kurdish novel .
-Published in the journal of Salahaddin University

-2. Headline in the Kurdish novel.
-Published in the journal of Salahaddin University

-3. Vision of the world in the theory of Lucien Goldman .
-Published in the journal of and romance of Kurdish poets .
-Published in the journal of Raparin University

-5. Ideological character in the Kurdish novel .
-Published in the journal of Kurdish Academically .

 List any membership you hold of any professional body or learned society relevant to your research or other life activities.

 1. Kurdistan Teachers Union.